 Parallel Play (playing near others): 2 ½-3 years of age

 Parallel play is when a child excitedly plays near others, but may not play with them.
 The kids are playing individually in a group setting.
-During a play date, for example, June and her friend Anna get to help with lunch.
-They get to make their own tacos at the toddler taco bar mom made for them.
+During a play date, for example, Abby and her friend Anna help make lunch.
+They make their own tacos at the toddler taco bar mom set up for them.
 They are playing with the food near each other, though primarily engaged in their own (but similar) activity.

 Associative Play (playing together but not working together): 3-4 years of age

-During this stage of play a child will prefer to play with certain children and friendships start to emerge.
+During this stage of play a child will prefer to play with certain children, and friendships start to emerge.
 For example, two children may be talking to each other and playing, but not working together to create something.
-For example, Chase and Drew are talking to each other while they make their own snack-bag craft.
-They are not working together as a team, but they are communicating and playing together.
+For example, Chase and Drew are talking to each other while they make their own snack bag craft.
+They are not operating together as a team, but they are communicating and playing together.